-And these things can significantly affect their options in education and the jobs they can be employed in.
+These are things that can significantly affect a person's options in education and the jobs they can be employed in.

 It’s very different to what the Committee on the Rights of the Child recommends: a higher MACR – such as one between 14 and 16 – that helps create a system that complies with article 40(3)(b) of the UNCRC.

 This says that – whenever appropriate or desirable – measures that deal with a child in conflict with the law shouldn’t have to resort to judicial proceedings, as long as legal safeguards and that child’s human rights and are fully respected.

 Other international child rights bodies also support a higher MACR.
 For example:

 What about people harmed by children below the age of criminal responsibility?

 Of course, children can and do harm other people, and often the people they harm are children themselves.

 If someone’s safety is compromised by another person, then they have the human right to remedy of some form.
 That’s still true when it isn’t appropriate to prosecute that person, or to consider their behaviour as criminal.

 So if someone does come to harm because of the actions of someone below the minimum age of criminal responsibility, they still deserve support, and acknowledgment that the harm they’ve been caused has been taken seriously.
 And they should be able to know attempts are being made to make sure the harm doesn’t happen again.

 But that doesn’t mean children should be criminalised: that ends up protecting no one.